 As you ascend Windham, at about 3150’, you pass this wonderful sandstone boulder which has cleaved into perfectly parallel layers.

-The uphill hiking here is moderate, with a few steepish pitches, but no tricky business.
+The hiking here is all moderate, with a few steepish pitches, but no tricky business.

 You’ll come to a small ledge which marks the eastern end of the summit.
 Climb up onto the flat section.
 On your right is an excellent escarpment lookout, and a good place to rest with a large boulder to lean on.

 Beside the boulder is a wonderful gnarly tree.
-I can’t believe I’m developing relationships with individual trees but I love this crazy guy on this lovely summit.
+I can’t believe I’m developing relationships with individual trees but I love this crazy tree on this lovely summit.

 A little farther down the trail is the actual summit, marked by a geodetic survey marker.
 The last time I was up here was in the snow, and I couldn’t find the survey marker.
 This time, I found two.
 From this direction, you find the secondary marker first: it’s on a rock that protrudes onto the right side of the trail.
 On it you’ll see an arrow which points to the primary marker just a few feet away.